 Here at Statesboro Psychiatric Associates, our approach to treatment is comprehensive, using a combination of medication, newer technologies, and therapy as appropriate.
-Ours is a team approach in which our board certified psychiatrists, Physician Assistant certified in psychiatry and addiction, and Social Worker, work closely together to personalize and individualize treatments to suit each person’s specific needs.
+Ours is a team approach in which our board certified Psychiatrists, Physician Assistant certified in psychiatry and addiction, and Psychologist, work closely together to personalize and individualize treatments to suit each person’s specific needs.
 As a practice, we aim to treat the whole individual as a person and not as an illness, as an individual and not a type or category.
 We are here to help optimize your health, address your very specific concerns, and reach your goals for good health.

 We Specialize in All Aspects of Mental Health